-How are we supposed to maintain a strong marriage when our days are overloaded with well-intended activities?
+How are we supposed to have a strong marriage when our days are overloaded with well-intended activities?

 I'm convinced it doesn't take a lot.
 In fact, this is the one intentional marriage habit that has kept our relationship thriving even in the busiest seasons.

 It's not much.
 Just 15 minutes, once a day.

 I know this to be true because our relationship seems “off-kilter” somehow when we let this habit slide.

 Here's a glimpse into this incredibly simple (but powerful!) habit, and ideas on how you can easily add this habit into your marriage.

 P.S.
 If you’re looking for something to guide your daily conversations with your spouse, I highly recommend Consecrated Conversations by my dear friends Mike + Carlie Kercheval.

 Ready to hear about how you can build this 15 minute habit into your marriage so you can continually revitalizes your relationship?

 Our Daily Marriage Habit That Pays Dividends